willwas1/ASICS_NMR/README.md

    Wide coverage but absolute values carry scaling error — **use for relative, pathway-level interpretation, not for standalone absolute numbers.**

-> **Interpretation principle:** where the two layers overlap, trust the manual panel.
-> Cross-validation confirmed ASICS values are "wrong but trending" — reliable for
-> trends, not for absolute concentrations.

 ## Pipeline stages